avikcodes/avikcodes/README.md

 ## What I'm Doing

-- Building open-source AI tools
+• Building open-source AI developer tools
-- Publishing research
+• Publishing ML and AI research
-- Learning advanced ML systems

----
+• Experimenting with open-source models like Qwen